kdl-org/kdl/SPEC.md

     * They may optionally include a decimal separator `.`, followed by more digits, which may again be separated by `_`.
     * They may optionally be followed by `E` or `e`, an optional `-` or `+`, and more digits, to represent an exponent value.

+Note that, similar to JSON and some other languages, numbers without an integer digit (such as `.1`) are illegal.
+They must be written with at least one integer digit, like `0.1`.
+(These patterns are also disallowed from [Identifier Strings](#identifier-string), to avoid confusion.)

 ### Boolean

 A boolean [Value](#value) is either the symbol `#true` or `#false`.
 These